 The structure of the book makes it is easy to find the answers you are looking for and also explains the underlying concepts of the solution.
 It is definitively of good value once you start using Yocto Project.

 For many open-source developers based in Europe, the FOSDEM is probably the most useful, interesting and exciting conference.
-Once again this year, several Free Electrons engineers will attend the conference:
+Once again this year, several Bootlin engineers will attend the conference: